[6 MIN READ]

-This the first in an occasional series that will appear on the Swedish blog over the next few months.
+This is the first in an occasional series that will appear on the Swedish blog over the next few months.
 We’ll hear from our leaders, caregivers and our community who will share their experiences of the pandemic, their thoughts on where we are now, and lessons learned that can help us shape the future.

-The next several months are peppered with grim anniversaries of the COVID-19 pandemic, reminders of the razor thin margin between life and death: Jan.
-20, 2022 marked two years since the first case of COVID-19 was identified in Washington state—and in the United States; Feb.
-6 is the second anniversary of the first American death from COVID-19; and March 11 will be two years since the World Health Organization declared the fast-moving outbreak of the novel coronavirus a pandemic.
+The next several months are peppered with grim anniversaries of the COVID-19 pandemic, reminders of the razor-thin margin between life and death: Jan.
+20, 2022, marked two years since the first case of COVID-19 was identified in Washington state — and in the United States.
+Feb.
+6 is the second anniversary of the first American death from COVID-19, and March 11 will be two years since the World Health Organization declared the fast-moving outbreak of the novel coronavirus a pandemic.

-Chris Dale M.D., chief medical officer of acute care at Swedish, recalls those early days when the coronavirus was to the public at large little more than an illness affecting people halfway around the world.
+Chris Dale, M.D., chief medical officer of acute care at Swedish, recalls those early days when the coronavirus was to the public at large little more than an illness affecting people halfway around the world.
 Many dismissed it as a severe cold, but caregivers and other public health experts were vigilant and making preparations.

 “I remember thinking at the time, ‘And so it starts,’” says Dr. Dale.
 “We’d watched [the first patient treated at] Providence Regional Medical Center in Everett, and then we had the outbreak at the skilled nursing facility in Kirkland.
 We got out our Ebola playbook and started simulating what we would do.”